Skip to main content

 export function constructor(_: StaticArray<u8>): void {

 This is the constructor function.
 It is called only once when the contract is being deployed.
 The constructor function takes a parameter of type StaticArray<u8>.
 This parameter is not used in this example, so we are ignoring it by using the _ symbol.
 The Context.isDeployingContract() function is used to check if the contract is being deployed.
-If it is not, the function returns and the rest of the code is not executed.
+If it is not, the function throws and the rest of the code is not executed.
 It ensures that the constructor function can't be called in the future.
 If you remove this check, someone could call your constructor function and reset your smart contract.

 • Setting the greeting message in the contract storage